-This is a guest article from Special Education Teacher Monise Seward, you can find out more about her work on her website – http://www.moniseseward.com/
+This is a guest article from Special Education Teacher Monise Seward; you can find out more about her work on her website – http://www.moniseseward.com/.

-For the last 8 months, my IG and Twitter posts have focused on two main goals; find (a) Dyscalculia and Dyslexia training; and (b) Math Apps and/or curriculum designed with my students’ needs in mind.
-Both proved to be challenging and time-consuming endeavours, eventually I found one.
+For the last eight months, my IG and Twitter posts have focused on two main goals; to find (a) Dyscalculia and Dyslexia training and (b) Math Apps and curricula designed with my students’ needs in mind.
+Both proved to be challenging and time-consuming endeavours; eventually, I found one.

-Dyscalculia is the Learning Disability you’ve probably never heard of, despite the fact that 5-10% of the population has it.
+Dyscalculia is the Learning Difference you’ve probably never heard of, despite 5-10% of the population having it.
 Based on the challenges non-identified students experience, I believe there are more kids (and adults) with Dyscalculia.
-We simply characterize their struggles as ‘Math anxiety’; at least, in this country.
+We characterise their struggles as ‘Math anxiety’ in this country.
 Based on conversations had with U.S. teachers, few are aware of the existence of Dyscalculia.
-They are unable to identify the characteristics exhibited by students who may have it.
+They cannot identify the characteristics exhibited by students who may have it.
 Compounded by a lack of training on Dyscalculia, many teachers adhere to a pacing guide that does not allow time for remediation or accommodations.

-Dyscalculia is a specific developmental disorder defined as difficulty acquiring basic arithmetic skills that is not explained by low intelligence or inadequate schooling.
-Unsurprisingly, many people with this disorder struggle to manage their finances well enough to build wealth.
-Seniors with dyscalculia face particular challenges.
-Dyscalculia does not improve without treatment, and seniors were most likely educated without the awareness of development disorders that has begun to penetrate into the school system in the last few decades.
-Moreover, these days, financial management often requires the use of technology.
-Seniors are often less familiar with the technological tools needed and dyscalculia makes it difficult to learn.
+Dyscalculia is defined as difficulty acquiring basic arithmetic skills that are not explained by low intelligence or inadequate schooling and unsurprisingly, many people with dyscalculia struggle to manage their finances well enough to secure and build wealth.
+Dyscalculia does not improve without treatment, and the older you are the more likely you were educated without the awareness of neurodiversity that has begun to penetrate into the school system in the last few decades.
+Moreover, these days, financial management is more complex and often requires the use of technology, it can be hard to keep up with constantly new technological tools and know what you need to use – on top of this dyscalculia can make it difficult to learn new tricks.
 Here are some tips on financial management when living with dyscalculia.

-Most children find mathematics interesting and to encourage their interest is simpler than you think, as mathematics is a big part of everyday life.
-In this article we are offering you some ideas, how to create a playful link between mathematics and daily routine.
+Most children find mathematics interesting and encouraging their interest is simpler than you think, as mathematics is a big part of everyday life.
+In this article, we are offering you some ideas, how to create a playful link between mathematics and daily routine.